 Imagine this: less than half an organization’s structured data is used in decision-making.
 Think of the missed opportunities for customer acquisition and revenue by not taking advantage of that information.
 According to an IBM study, 87 percent of CEOs regard data as a strategic asset.
-So why then are companies not harnessing the power of this information?
-Here, we’ll discuss data mapping and its importance to systems integration so that companies can harness the power of this valuable information.
+Yet many companies still fail to harness this power.
+This article explains data mapping, why it matters for seamless data integration, and how the right data mapping tools help modern teams unlock the true value of their data.

 What is Data Mapping?

+Data mapping tools bring structure to fragmented information and enable seamless data integration.
 The process matches fields from one source to another.
-It bridges the differences between systems so that when the information is moved between sources, it is accurate and usable at the destination.
+It bridges differences between systems so that when information moves, it arrives accurate, usable, and ready for transformation.

 The Role of Mapping in the ETL Process